go-chassis/go-chassis/docs/user-guides/metrics.md

 **cse.metrics.enable**
-> *(optional, bool)* if it is true, a new http API defined in "cse.metrics.apipath" will serve for client default is *false*
+> *(optional, bool)* if it is true, a new http API defined in "cse.metrics.apiPath" will serve for client default is *false*

-**cse.metrics.apipath**
+**cse.metrics.apiPath**
 > *(optional, string)* metrics接口，默认为*/metrics*

 **cse.metrics.enableGoRuntimeMetrics**